 Location is an important factor, both in terms of distance to the attractions and whether its good area to stay in.
 For example you might prefer to be near to bars and busy streets, or you might want to stay in quite areas to see local life better.
 Again reading reviews can really help you with deciding this.

-When your looking for hostels remember too that beds with curtains offer extra privacy, and can help you get a good nights sleep.
+When you’re looking for hostels remember too that beds with curtains offer extra privacy, and can help you get a good nights sleep.
 Whilst it’s not a requirement for me, its definitely a plus.

 Be open to making different types of friends